Prayer and Reflection

-Assembly, worship and reflection is an important part of the school day.
+Collective worship and reflection are an important part of the school day.
 It brings us together as a community to reflect on what is important and how we treat one another as members of a shared moral community where people are all valued as individuals.
 Assemblies are therefore a key vehicle for pastoral care, as much as spirituality, reinforcing the messages which are central to young peoples’ development as kind and respectful people who can care for themselves and one another, and whose lives are enriched by a spiritual dimension.

-Assemblies address these issues through real-life examples using stories, multi-media, and the Gospels.
+We address these issues through real-life examples using stories, multi-media, and the Gospels.

 At key points in the year, leaders of other faiths take assembly, supported by the Trust’s Chaplain, e.g. the Mufti takes assemblies for Ramadan.